-'She longed for the day that research would find a cure for this dreadful disease'Posted: Tuesday 11 January 2022 at 10:54
+'She longed for the day that research would find a cure for this dreadful disease'Posted: Tuesday 11 January 2022

 When she was diagnosed age-related macular degeneration (AMD) 16 years ago, Pauline Mason hit the ground running.
 As well as running the Leeds Macular Society Support Group, Pauline volunteered for the Society, and put herself forward to take part in research.